 Then once we’ve matched a fairy tale to a central message, I ask them to prove it by citing some text evidence.
 Again, lots of good discussion about what is evidence and we indirectly discuss character traits.
 Once the evidence has been shown we put the puzzle together.

-Using the Greek Myths to Teach the Central Message
+Another Genre to Teach Central Message

 Don’t Go Yet!